apexcodings/earthinversion.github.io/_posts/2020-07-10-roses-lectures-revisit.md

 (will first deactivate any previously activated environment)

 <h2 id="obspy">ObsPy: a Python toolbox for seismology</h2>
-- Download latex generated pdf of the follow along jupyter notebook by Sydney Dybing: <a href="https://github.com/earthinversion/Remote-Online-Sessions-for-Emerging-Seismologists-ROSES-Lectures-Revisited/raw/master/Obspy_Tutorial_Follow_Along_Notebook.pdf" download="Codes">
+- Download latex generated pdf of the "follow along jupyter notebook" by Sydney Dybing: <a href="https://github.com/earthinversion/Remote-Online-Sessions-for-Emerging-Seismologists-ROSES-Lectures-Revisited/raw/master/Obspy_Tutorial_Follow_Along_Notebook.pdf" download="Codes">
     <img src="https://img.icons8.com/carbon-copy/100/000000/download-2.png" alt="slrm" width="40" height="40"></a>

 <h3>Outline</h3>
 1. <a href="#obspy-reading-data-file">Reading data from a file</a>
-2. Downloading data from online repositories
+2. <a href="#obspy-downloading-data">Downloading data from online repositories</a>
 3. Removing instrument response
 4. Writing data to a file
 5. Some Obspy stream and trace methods